aoloe/scribus-project/file-format/file-format.md

   - or a key/value storage engine like google leveldb?
 - what about using html/css for the text frames content?

+# Ideas

+- The paragraph styles should not have character formatting in them, but just reference a character style (the GUI might automatically link the default character style and give the option to create a character style with the same name as the paragraph style)
+- We might simple use HTML5 and css in a zip file, with scribus proprietary extension for what is not supported.
+Scribus should be able to read and zip an unzipped directory.

 # Notes:

 - [In the bug tracker](http://bugs.scribus.net/view.php?id=12656) grol suggests to use QML as a description language for Scribus documents.